EternityPeng/eternitypeng.github.io/_pages/about.md

 ### Canvest SciWin Intelligent Company (HKEX-listed), R&D Dept.
 *Data Processing Intern (06.2023 - 09.2023)*
-- Utilized **Unity** for point cloud localization and annotation, including classification and statistical analysis of vehicle types, driving conditions, heading positions, etc.
+- Utilized Unity for **point cloud localization and annotation**, including classification and statistical analysis of vehicle types, driving conditions, heading positions, etc.
 - Responsible for preparing anomaly reports and delivering weekly team presentations within the group.
 - Assisted in the installation and deployment of **LiDAR** components.